· course-lesson · 34 min read

 • List of participants, each with name, email, bank (if any).

-• We also compute and display each participant’s share of the expense (just total divided by number of participants).
+• Each participant’s share of the expense (just total divided by number of participants).
 This helps illustrate who owes what for this expense.

 }